Welcome to the Paediatric Society of New Zealand's†Website

-Paediatric Society of New Zealand 68th Annual Scientific Meeting
+†Paediatric Society of New Zealand 69th Annual Scientific Meeting

-We are currently calling for applications to the PSNZ Travelling Trust/Education Fund to attend the ASM in November.†
+We are now calling for applications to the PSNZ Travelling Trust/Education Fund †to attend the ASM in November.†

-The Governance Group will therefore meet on Monday 11 September to consider applications and applicants will be advised the outcome prior to the early bird close off date of 21 September.
+The Governance Group will therefore meet on Monday 11 September to consider applications and applicants will be advised the outcome prior to the early bird close off date.†††

-Newsletter of the Advisory Group for National Child and Youth Networks
+Newsletter of the Advisory Group for NZ Child and Youth Networks

 Update from the Chair

 Out of the Gate: Reflections on the NZ Child & Youth Clinical Networks

 A Case Study: Finding a Needle in a Hay Stack